gdm413229/hellsmith-editor/README.md

 ### Version 1.3 (Thyatira)

- * Add a software renderer capable of PBR materials and spot lights
+ * Add a software renderer capable of rendering PBR materials and spot lights

 ## The Great Workflow